reliabledrapesweb-org/Reliable-drapes/README.md

 - **E-Catalogue**: Browsable product catalogue with filtering, search, and detailed product cards.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices.
 - **Animations**: Powered by Framer Motion for a fluid feel.
+- **Backend**: Powered by Supabase with Server Actions and Server Components.

 ## Tech Stack